FAQs

 Can we submit more than one application at the same time?

-If you are a first-time applicant, we expect you to complete your first grant and submit all monitoring before reapplying.
+- If you are a first-time grantee and would like to apply again, we expect you to have completed your first grant and submit monitoring before reapplying.

 What happens to our application once it’s been submitted?